milesChild/image-processing/ImageProcessing/README.md

 `save ImageProcessing/HenockBright.ppm henock-bright`

-*The above code will load the image Henock.ppm from the ImageProcessing project folder, brighten it by 10, and save it in the ImageProcessing project folder under the name HenockBright.ppm*
+*The above code will load the processableImageImpl Henock.ppm from the ImageProcessing project folder, brighten it by 10, and save it in the ImageProcessing project folder under the name HenockBright.ppm*

 ***